Benefits of Being an Honors Student

 Alternative Gen-Ed Experience

 The unique approach to learning, the emphasis on writing and research in courses, and the program's support of outside research allows you to more fully investigate your academic interests.
 Many Honors students have their work published or present their work at national conferences.
-The Honors College also awards 2 substantial independent summer research grants annually to Honors students and has an Honors Student Research Fund to support presentation of student research at academic conferences.
+The Honors College also awards 2 independent summer research grants to Honors students and has an Honors Student Research Fund to support students traveling to academic conferences.

 Sense of Community